emotechlab/ASRClients/README.md

 ```shell
 python3 main.py --microphone --auth-token=<YOUR_TOKEN>
 ```
-NB: This will record your microphone FOREVER.
-Once it starts, you can stop it by pressing `Ctrl + C`.
+NB: This will capture audio from your microphone until it's stopped, you can stop it by pressing `Ctrl + C`.

 # Non Streaming Client
 ## Command Line Arguments
 You can run `python3 non_streaming_client.py --help` to see available command line arguments.
-Some of them have default options.
+Some of them have default option.
 ```text
 usage: non_streaming_client.py [-h] --auth-token AUTH_TOKEN --file FILE [--language LANGUAGE] [--version]